The preliminary report contains recommendations to enhance mobility, safety and connectivity.

 Conversion of Nueces Street from one-way to two-way to enhance mobility and safety

-A two-way protected bicycle path on 24th Street, between Guadalupe Street and Lamar Boulevard
+A dedicated eastbound bike lane on 24th Street, between Guadalupe Street and Lamar Boulevard

 Transit priority lanes on Guadalupe Street, between Martin Luther King, Jr. Boulevard and W. 29th Street